Heat flux: Measurement

 The measurement of heat flux can be performed in a few different manners.

+With a given thermal conductivity

-A commonly known, but often impractical, method is performed by measuring a temperature difference over a piece of material with known thermal conductivity.
+A commonly known, but often impractical, method is performed by measuring a temperature difference over a piece of material with a well-known thermal conductivity.
 This method is analogous to a standard way to measure an electric current, where one measures the voltage drop over a known resistor.
 Usually this method is difficult to perform since the thermal resistance of the material being tested is often not known.
 Accurate values for the material's thickness and thermal conductivity would be required in order to determine thermal resistance.
 Using the thermal resistance, along with temperature measurements on either side of the material, heat flux can then be indirectly calculated.

+With unknown thermal conductivity

 A second method of measuring heat flux is by using a heat flux sensor, or heat flux transducer, to directly measure the amount of heat being transferred to/from the surface that the heat flux sensor is mounted to.
 The most common type of heat flux sensor is a differential temperature thermopile which operates on essentially the same principle as the first measurement method that was mentioned except it has the advantage in that the thermal resistance/conductivity does not need to be a known parameter.
 These parameters do not have to be known since the heat flux sensor enables an in-situ measurement of the existing heat flux by using the Seebeck effect.
 However, differential thermopile heat flux sensors have to be calibrated in order to relate their output signals [μV] to heat flux values [W/(m2⋅K)].
 Once the heat flux sensor is calibrated it can then be used to directly measure heat flux without requiring the rarely known value of thermal resistance or thermal conductivity.